gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 Inside it you'll find:

 - `gatsby-config.js`: Specifies which theme to use and any other one-off configuration a site might need.
-- `/src`: Contains source code such as one-off pages or components that might live in a user's site.
+- `/src`: Contains source code such as custom pages or components that might live in a user's site.

 ## Further resources